 Thanks to being an IPS panel, it enjoys a near 180-degree viewing angle horizontally and vertically, and it has a native contrast of 1,000:1 for deep blacks and stark whites.
 It’s not the biggest display out there, but 27-inches is a good sweet spot for pixel density and gives you enough room to appreciate the detail offered by the ultra-HD resolution and HDR support.

 With a whole host of connection options, from USB-C to HDMI 2.0 and DisplayPort 1.4, you can have your pick of how it connects up to your system.
 The built-in calibration tools will make sure that it looks the part the first time you turn it on.
-At around $1,000 too, it’s not the most expensive monitor in the world, but if you’re happy to sacrifice resolution to save a little, the SW2700PT with its QHD display is still a solid choice.
+At around $1,000 too, theis not the most expensive monitor in the world, but if you’re happy to sacrifice resolution to save a little, the SW2700PT with its QHD display is still a solid choice.

 Another great photo editing display is the, which at $700 is one of the more affordable options out there — especially considering its feature set.
 At 32-inches diagonally with a 4K resolution, you get a lot of screen real estate for your money, making it easier to pick out individual details on your photos.
 It also has near-perfect color-accuracy, which is easily one of the most important features of any monitor competing in this space.

-With a brightness of 350 nits and a native contrast ratio of 1,000:1 (we found it more like 670:1 in our testing), this IPS panel has a lot going for it.
+With a brightness of 350 nits and a native contrast ratio of 1,000:1 (we found it more like 670:1 in our testing), the has a lot going for it.
 The only real area we found it let us down was in its color gamut support.
 Although BenQ claims 100 percent coverage for the sRGB and Rec.709 gamuts, when it came to AdobeRGB we found it fell behind the competition and only managed 75 percent.

 Still, with everything else going for this display, it’s definitely one worth considering for your next upgrade.

 MSI Prestige PS341WU